SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 - docker (preferably without the need for sudo)
 - docker-compose (preferably without the need for sudo)
 - GNU make
-- Running HANA instance with SAP HANA JSON Document Store enabled
+- A running HANA instance with SAP HANA JSON Document Store enabled

 For the installation of Go-hdb see the following links:
 - [Install the SAP HANA Client](https://developers.sap.com/tutorials/hana-clients-install.html)